aloth/decisively-digital-book-resources/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-aloth-blue?style=flat-square&logo=linkedin)](https://www.linkedin.com/in/aloth/)
 [![X (Twitter)](https://img.shields.io/badge/Follow-@xlth-black?style=flat-square&logo=x)](https://x.com/xlth)

+---

 ## License

 The content in this repository is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 You are free to share and adapt these materials for any purpose, even commercially, as long as you give appropriate credit and distribute your contributions under the same license.

+---

+> ⭐ If these resources help you, consider **starring** the repo and following the social links above to get updates and share your work!
+>